Untold Truths

 Untold Truths is the debut country album from actor-turned-singer Kevin Costner & Modern West.
-The album was released on November 11, 2008 (see 2008 in country music) on Universal South Records.
+The album was released on November 11, 2008, on Universal South Records.
 The album reached #61 on the U.S. Billboard Top Country Albums, and #35 on the U.S. Top Heatseekers charts.

-Three singles, "Superman 14", "Long Hot Night", and "Backyard" have been released to radio, although none of the songs entered the Hot Country Songs charts.
+Three singles, "Superman 14", "Long Hot Night", and "Backyard", were released to radio, although none of the songs entered the Hot Country Songs chart.